How Do Courts Interpret Ambiguity In Contracts?

 Very importantly, the contra proferentem rule places the burden of losses caused by ambiguity upon the party best in position to avoid the harm in the first place, this being the party that drafted the contract.
 As above, a primary example is where ambiguous terms or clauses within standard contract documents (i.e. insurance policies) will be interpreted and applied in a manner that goes against the drafter (i.e. insurance company).

 The contra proferentem doctrine was articulated well in the case of Cote v.
-JDR Coachworks, 2005 CanLII 6374 at paragraphs 22 to 23 as follows:
+JDR Coachworks, 2005 CanLII 6374 where it was said:

 … It is true that [contra proferentem] has been most often invoked with reference to the construction of insurance contracts, particularly clauses in such contracts purporting to limit or exclude the insurer's liability.
 Statements of the rule and its application in such cases may be found in the decisions of this Court in Consolidated-Bathurst, 1 S.C.R.
 888, and McClelland and Stewart, 2 S.C.R.
 6. The rule is, however, one of general application whenever, as in the case at bar, there is ambiguity in the meaning of a contract which one of the parties as the author of the document offers to the other, with no opportunity to modify its wording. … [emphasis added].